Lucius Veturius Philo (consul 206 BC): Early career

-Rise to Prominence during the Second Punic War
+Rise to prominence during the Second Punic War

 Following the completion of his time in Gaul, Veturius Philo served as a consular legate alongside the up-and-coming Quintus Caecilius Metellus in the campaign against of 207 BC against Hasdrubal Barca, which culminated in the smashing Roman victory at the Battle of the Metaurus, in which Philo would presumably have fought.
-Philo, along with Metellus and Publius Licinius Varussent, was sent back to Rome to announce the victory and death of the Carthaginian commander.
+Philo, along with Metellus and Publius Licinius Varus, was sent back to Rome to announce the victory and death of the Carthaginian commander.
 Making their way into the Forum, the three emissaries were forced to push their way through jubilant masses and into the senate, where Veturius read out the news, to the shouted approval of the senate, which declared a three day's thanksgiving.

 Horsemen under Gaius Claudius Nero's command praised Caecilius Metellus and Veturius Philo highly for their actions during the campaign, and exhorted the commons to create the two as consuls for the next year.
 This opinion was seconded by the two consuls of 207 BC, Gaius Nero and Marcus Livius Salinator, the consuls sighting the "courage and fidelity" with which their legates had served them.
 Salinator, serving as dictator with the purpose of holding the comitia in 207, therefore made Caecilius Metellus his magister equitum, as well as consul for the upcoming year 206 BC, alongside Philo, declaring that the two would become so at the previously mentioned comitia.